Source Connector for Netezza¶

 Technology: Netezza

-Database Name: Database that contains the source schema
+Database Name: Database that contains the source schemas

 Use ODBC: Enabled